Fear of abandonment may affect how you experience relationships, but understanding where it comes from could be the key to fulfilling connections.

 Fear of abandonment isn’t a mental health diagnosis, but it’s sometimes related to mental health conditions such as borderline personality disorder (BPD).

 Fear of abandonment is deeply connected to emotions like shame and anxiety.
-In some cases, rejection sensitivity is also linked to mental health conditions that involve fear of abandonment, like BPD and depression.

 You may experience fear of either emotional or physical abandonment.
 Here’s the difference: